DoSomething/contentful-prototype/docs/development/features/progress-bar.md

 ### OVRD Referral Pages

 In this case, we are directly using the `ProgressBar` to display the goal of how many people have been registered to vote either by a group (College Board etc) or an individual.
-These registrations are tracked as referrals and the progress bar shows how many have been recieved vs the final goal number.
+These registrations are tracked as referrals and the progress bar shows how many have been recieved versus the final goal number.
 This is still implemented in code but not in use actively on the site since it was part of a GOTV specific initiative in 2020.

 ![OVRD Progress Bar Example](../../.gitbook/assets/OVRD-progress-bar.png)